Fix Microsoft Store is blocked error in Windows 11

 Delete Applocker Deny rule to unblock Microsoft Store app on Windows

-4. Is there any policy created through Intune to block Microsoft Store?
+4. Is there any Policy created via Intune to block Microsoft Store?

-If this setting is configured, you might need to remove that policy and then attempt to access the Microsoft Store app again.
-If you require more detailed information about this policy setting, you can refer to the blog post titled How to disable Microsoft Store apps in Windows using Intune.
+If this setting is configured, you might need to remove that policy and attempt to reaccess the Microsoft Store app.
+For more detailed information about this policy setting, refer to the blog post titled How to disable Microsoft Store apps in Windows using Intune.

 Disable or remove the policy setting "Turn off the Store application" from Intune